-For the longest time, I’ve felt that being a “writer” is a part of my identity.
-Writing has been my passion for as long as I can remember, and up until my junior year of college, I prided myself upon this fact.
-Lately, I’ve felt haunted by a philosophy I’ve heard often in many classrooms throughout my life, and that is, to be a writer, you must be a reader first.
-The problem is, I’ve never been much of a reader; not in the way I could sit and listen to music for hours and feel things that only the best parts of life (like music or a giant piece of chocolate cake) can make me feel.
-Even though I’ve never been much of a reader, I carried around Sylvia Plath’s The Bell Jar every day for about three months when I was a sophomore.
-I read it in before each of my classes, on the grass in the middle of campus, and anytime I found myself with a moment to spare.
-From that year, my memories are black and white, on page 243, mostly, along with my now all-time favorite quote.
-That book changed me in so many ways.
-Although I’ve been told that, to excel as a reader, I must obtain a long list of books that I can quote and recall at various, albeit random and sporadic moments that may come in life, The Bell Jar remains the only book that I’ve felt truly inspired by to this day.
-I don’t know who needs to hear this, but it is perfectly okay to feel inspired by what inspires you as a writer.
+Even though I’ve never been much of a reader, I carried around Sylvia Plath’s The Bell Jar every day for about three months when I was in college.
+I read it before each of my classes, on the grass in the middle of campus, and any time I found myself with a moment to spare.
+From that year, my memories are black and white, on page 243 mostly, along with my now all-time favorite quote.
+That book changed me in too many ways to name and although I’ve been told that, in order to excel as a writer, I must obtain a long list of novels I can recall and quote at various (albeit random and sporadic) moments that may come in my life, The Bell Jar remains the only novel that I’ve felt truly inspired by to this day.
+I don’t know who needs to hear this, but when it comes to creative writing, it is perfectly okay to feel inspired by what inspires you as a writer.

-My college creative writing teacher once dedicated an entire class to teaching my classmates and me how to be “proper readers.”
-This meant perfectly parsing and interpreting anything we’d read, whether it was a murder-mystery novel or a piece of abstract fiction.
-I remember how humbled I felt while sitting in a chair in the front of the class, unable to recall authors like old elementary school friends.
-Instead, I remembered how Sylvia Plath had spoken to me and assumed this is how readers must feel about every single book in their collection.
-It seemed that everyone around me had been scholars to the world of the literary arts before the age of 21, and I was scared to the point of a near-existential crisis while I remembered only quotes by Plath and by my own hands.
+My favorite college creative writing professor once dedicated an entire class to teaching my classmates and me how to be “proper readers.”
+This meant perfectly parsing and interpreting a handful of novels we’d read, from murder-mystery to abstract fiction.
+I remember how humbled I felt while sitting in the front row of that classroom, unable to recall authors like I could recall the smell of the wind and book titles like lyrics from the blues.
+At most, I could remember how Sylvia Plath had spoken to me and I imagined that it was similar to how readers must feel about every single book in their collection.
+It seemed that everyone around me had been scholars in the world of the literary arts before the age of 19, and I was scared to the point of a near-existential crisis while I remembered only quotes by Plath in those moments, and some written by my own hands.

 What if I hadn’t read enough?
-What if this means my dreams of becoming a writer has been purely in vain and are only distant, wishful hopes?
+What if this means my dreams of becoming a writer have been purely in vain and are only distant, wishful hopes?

-I want so desperately to achieve originality, but it’s not easy, especially with a human manifestation of inspiration like Plath, who causes me to wish that I could find half of the words she could find in her sleep and live in a world where we are told that we must consume to produce.
-Since that day in class when I was told that, as a non-reader, I would never make it to the end-goal of my dreams, I wondered if it might be okay to remain careful that my words stay my own and not force myself to weed through the work of authors and manuscripts I don’t enjoy.
-I’ve wondered if it is acceptable to find inspiration by following where my heart actually wants to go.
+I want so desperately to achieve originality; but it’s not easy, especially with a human manifestation of inspiration like Plath, who causes me to wish that I could find half of the words she could find in her sleep.
+I live in a world where we are told that we must consume to produce.
+That fateful day in class, I wondered if it might be okay to remain careful that my words stay my own.
+I did not want to force myself to weed through countless works of authors and manuscripts I didn’t enjoy for the sole purpose of saying I had done so.
+I wanted to strike a balance.
+I wondered if it was acceptable to find inspiration by following where my heart leads.

 "...everything in life is writable about if you have the outgoing guts to do it, and the imagination to improvise.
 The worst enemy to creativity is self-doubt.”